What are the P1 tests?

 In the 2017-2018 school year, the Scottish Government introduced Scottish National Standardised Assessment (SNSA) at Primary 1, Primary 4, Primary 7 and Secondary 3.
 The government’s information sheet for parents can be found here.

 The tests are tablet based and Primary 1 children are required to sit one test in literacy and one in numeracy.
 Each is supposed to take about 40 minutes but in practice they often take longer.
-Upstart’s reasons for campaigning against the use of SNSA tests at such a young age are given in About the Campaign.
+Upstart’s reasons for campaigning against the use of SNSA tests at such a young age are given in our document Play Not Tests for P1 and summarised in the short video on About the Campaign.

 Here are some teachers comments immediately after administering the SNSA tests in 2018: